filecoin-station/zinnia/docs/building-modules.md

     code.js
 ```

-When you execute `zinnad src/my-module/main.js`:
+When you execute `zinniad src/my-module/main.js`:

 - In `main.js`, you can import any JavaScript file inside `src/my-module` directory and its
   subdirectories (e.g. `src/my-module/util`).